josh-taylor/migrate-sql/README.md

 [![Build Status](https://travis-ci.org/josh-taylor/migrate-sql.svg?branch=master)](https://travis-ci.org/josh-taylor/migrate-sql)
 [![Packagist](https://img.shields.io/packagist/dt/josh-taylor/migrate-sql.svg)](https://packagist.org/packages/josh-taylor/migrate-sql)

+Sometimes it's not possible to run `php artisan migrate` and you have to manually run migrations.

 This Laravel package adds a command to generate the SQL that a migration will use.
 It's a bit like the `--pretend` option for `php artisan migrate` but will show migrations that have already run.